The Floyd Rose-Fernandes Connection

 October 1982: Eddie Van Halen visits the Kramer factory in Neptune, NJ, while on a break from the tour.

 September-October 1982.
-Eddie Van Halen's feedback on the FRT-4 is that he doesn't like how the tuners get in the way of his playing.
+Eddie Van Halen's feedback on the prototype is that he doesn't like how the tuners get in the way of his playing.
 He suggests putting the tail at an angle to get the tuners further back.

 October 1982: Eddie Van Halen commits to signing with Kramer during the ongoing Van Halen "Hide Your Sheep" tour.